Code of Conduct for Elected Officials

 - respectful interactions with councillors, staff, the public, and others;

 - confidential information;

 - orientation and other training attendance.

-If you witness or experience conduct by a council member which you believe contravenes this bylaw, you may submit a complaint to the investigator.
+If you witness or experience conduct by a council member which you believe contravenes this bylaw, you may submit a complaint to the appointed investigator (Barbara McNeil).

 The Process and What to Expect

 - You will receive a written confirmation from the investigator.

 - They will likely contact you with more questions for clarification and to discuss the process.

 - The investigator will determine if your complaint is covered under the Code of Conduct and if it is, will begin an investigation.